flutter/flutter/docs/tool/README.md

 ## Making changes to the `flutter` tool

-You can run the tool from source using `bin/flutter-dev`.
+You can run the tool from source by running `bin/flutter-dev`.

 Alternatively, delete the `bin/cache/flutter_tools.snapshot` file or locally commit your change in git and then run `flutter` again.
 This will rebuild the tool